The three phases of self-gravitating scalar field ground states: Acknowledgements

 \section{Acknowledgements}

 We thank Noah Glennon for discussions in the beginning stages of this project and Hoang Nhan Luu for useful discussions of the manuscript.
 LZ would like to thank Nikhil Padmanabhan for help setting up the code that would eventually evolve to become $\mathtt{nSPIRal}$.
-We thank the administrative and facilities staff at the University of New Hampshire including Katie Makem-Boucher and Michelle Mancini.
+We thank the administrative and facilities staff at the University of New Hampshire including Katie Makem-Boucher and Michelle Mancini. {The authors thank the anonymous referee for helpful comments that improved this article.}

 Computations were performed on Marvin, a Cray CS500 supercomputer at UNH supported by the NSF MRI program under grant AGS-1919310.
 AEM's contributions to this project were supported by DOE Grant DE-SC0020220.
 CPW's contributions to this project were supported by the Research Corporation of America's Cottrell Scholars program.
+MN acknowledges NASA ROSES grants 80NSSC24K1489 and 24-ADAP24-0074 and contract number 80NM0018F0610 via a JPL sub-award.
 This work was performed in part at Aspen Center for Physics, which is supported by National Science Foundation under Grant No. PHY-1607611.
 Research at Perimeter Institute is supported in part by the Government of Canada through the Department of Innovation, Science and Economic Development Canada and by the Province of Ontario through the Ministry of Colleges and Universities.